Continuous-Variable Quantum Key Distribution with Composable Security and Tight Error Correction Bound towards Constrained-Device Implementations: Secret key rate Summary

-where $\omega$ is Eve's noise variance, $V$ is the Gaussian classical modulation, $\tau$ is the transmissivity of the channel.
-For the case of direct reconciliation and heterodyne detection, the associated conditional CM is given by
+where $\omega$ is Eve's noise variance, $V$ is the Gaussian classical modulation, and $\tau$ is the transmissivity of the channel.
+Note that the latter are not dependent on the detection efficiency and or the electronic noise at Bob's lab.